Fraccs/yew-rocket-app/readme.md

 ### Frontend:

-*Development with live-reload with the following command:*
+*Develop the front-end in live-reload mode with the following command:*

 > ```trunk serve --open```